Rosberg's title to lose after Japan GP win

 - Max Verstappen second for Red Bull

-(CNN)Mercedes clinched the Constructors' Championship for a third straight year as Nico Rosberg took a giant step towards his first F1 title with a commanding victory in the Japanese Grand Prix at Sunday.
+(CNN)Mercedes clinched the Constructors' Championship for a third straight year as Nico Rosberg took a giant step towards his first F1 title with a commanding victory in the Japanese Grand Prix Sunday.

 Rosberg has opened up a 33-point lead over his Mercedes teammate Lewis Hamilton after the two-time defending champion could only manage third place at Suzuka.